Glossary TermApril 20, 2024

 • What happens:

-• Ethereum pumps to $2,100 (you're losing)
+• Ethereum pumps to $2,100 (you are losing)

 • News breaks — Ethereum adoption announced

-• Ethereum rockets to $2,300 in minutes
+• Ethereum shoots to $2,300 within minutes

-• You get liquidated at $2,200
+• You are liquidated at $2,200

 • You lose everything

-• Ethereum keeps going to $2,500
+• Ethereum continues to $2,500

-Example 3: The cascade Effect
+Example 3: The Cascade Effect

 Scenario: Market-wide panic